DerGuru/The-Resonant/Chapters/P2-12 - The Contact.md

 He tilted the cup just enough to pool a meniscus, then set it down again, not quite where the first ring had been.
 He moved his wrist like he was reaching for the pencil behind the person’s ear, and the ring shifted under its own impatience.
 The paper breathed.
 The salt stayed a small square of certainty at the edge of his reach.

 The two rings touched, wrong against wrong.
 The table hummed a timber smell.
-Jason counted the way Lina counted: three, two, one—not to do the thing, but to let the thing decide it wanted to be done.
+Jason counted the way Lina counted: three, two, one - not to do the thing, but to let the thing decide it wanted to be done.

 *East edge one millimeter,* RAE said, not words so much as the memory of a measurement. *Let the paper do the rest.*

 He slid the cup that impossible one millimeter, then lifted and set, no fuss.
 The fresh ring settled, its unevenness reading the older stain like a groove read a needle, and aligned itself without drama.
-What had been two almost-circles became one—hesitations matched, a gap met by a gap, the seam so honest it looked accidental.
+What had been two almost-circles became one - hesitations matched, a gap met by a gap, the seam so honest it looked accidental.

 He sat back so the moment could stop being about him.
 He didn’t say anything.
 The room noticed and didn’t panick.
 Downstairs, the cutter thunked a second time and the breath upstairs did the same.